How to Write a Software Development Project Plan?

 Plans can tackle wrong needs

-A software development plan has to be revisited all the time.
+A software development plan has to be revisited constantly.
 When developers and business analysts create software development plans, they still lack a full understanding of project specifics.
-During the projects, the team’s and owner’s vision of the project can change dramatically.
+During projects, the team’s and owner’s vision of the project can change dramatically.
 It’s necessary to rewrite a software development plan and make sure it always suits the latest project needs.

 Plans do not correlate with users’ best interests

-Make sure never to skip user research and direct communication.
+Never skip user research and direct communication.
 Defining your target audience and talking to potential clients is the key stage of successful software development planning.
-If the project’s scope and requirements didn’t undergo user validation, you risk developing an irrelevant solution.
+If the project’s scope and requirements don’t undergo user validation, you risk developing an irrelevant solution.

 All teams aren’t on the same page

-If a software development team cooperates with external teams, they should also be included in the process of software development planning.
-Ideally, the goal is to organize a meeting where all members, internal and external, are present.
-Having at least 1-2 common calls will help you keep everyone in the loop and understand their vision of product development.
+If a software development team cooperates with external teams, they should also be included in the software development planning process.
+Ideally, the goal is to organize a meeting where all internal and external members are present.
+Having at least 1-2 common calls will help you keep everyone in the loop and understand their product development vision.
 Getting everyone up to the same speed early on will help avoid conflicts and miscommunications at the later stages.

 product manager role